mazoonit/spheremail/README.md

 # SphereMail Task @mazoonit

+### How to run migrations ?
+- cd to the project dir
+- bin/rails db:migrate
+### How to run RSpec tests ?
+- cd to the project dir
+- rspec
+### How to play with the models ?
+- cd to the project dir
+- bin/rails console
+### How to run the server ?
+- cd to the project dir
+- bin/rails server

 ### Problem
 ##Software Requirements Specification##
 We need to store data about families living in a city.
 Specifically, we need the following info: